 Adoption and FMLA

 Under FMLA, an employee may request leave for the placement with the employee of a child for adoption or foster care and to bond with that child.
-We received the following questions about what documentation the employer can require be shown for verification.
+We received the following questions about what documentation the employer can require to be shown for verification.
 Axcet HR Solutions Director of Human Resources Jeanette Coleman provides expert advice.
-Coleman holds a Masters in Human Resource Management, is SPHR and SHRM-SCP Certified, and has been with Axcet for over 14 years.
+Coleman holds a Masters in Human Resource Management, is SPHR and SHRM-SCP Certified and has been with Axcet for over 14 years.

 Question: When an employee requests child bonding leave for an adoption, what documentation can the employer require for verification?

 Answer: Under the federal Family and Medical Leave Act (FMLA), employers may not request a certification for leave to bond with a healthy newborn child or a child placed for adoption or foster care.
 However, employers may request documentation to confirm the family relationship.

 An employee may satisfy this requirement by providing either a simple statement asserting that the requisite family relationship exists or other documentation such as a child’s birth certificate or a court document.
 It is the employee’s choice whether to provide a simple statement or other documentation.

 Employers may not use a request for confirmation of a family relationship in a manner that interferes with an employee’s exercise or attempt to exercise his or her FMLA rights.